COBRA and Other Federal Mandates

 COBRA (Consolidated Omnibus Budget Reconciliation Act)

 A Federal law, requires that group health plans provide for the continuation of coverage beyond an individual's termination of employment and under specified conditions.
-The Department of Labor website has a helpful COBRA FAQ's.

 Mental Health Parity Act

 Under this law, employees seeking treatment for mental health and substance abuse will have the same benefits as an employee seeking treatment for any other illness or injury.
 The visit and dollar limits on these types of treatment will be removed.
-The Department of Labor website has a helpful FAQ on this act.

 Under this law, the plan will provide coverage for dependents in college to continue coverage during a medically necessary leave of absence from classes for the earlier of one year after the date the leave began, or the date the coverage would otherwise have ceased due to the limiting age of 25 or s/he no longer being a full-time student.